toppiovi/XMasTree/Readme.md

+# XMasTree

+This Kata is taken from [CodeWars](https://www.codewars.com/kata/577c349edf78c178a1000108/go) and implemented in C#.

+## Kata Description

 Complete the function that returns a christmas tree of the given height.
 The height is passed through to the function and the function should return a list containing each line of the tree.

 XMasTree(5) should return : ['____#____', '___###___', '__#####__', '_#######_', '#########', '____#____', '____#____']